 Today we’re sharing some insights gathered by Sam Freund, a marketing associate with Shoshana Technologies, at DecisionHealth’s 21st Annual Private Duty National Conference & Expo.
 The conference was held Nov.
 12-14 in Las Vegas.

 The 2018 DecisionHealth Private Duty National Conference & Expo was once again packed with informative sessions featuring speakers from across the home care industry sharing insights related to topics ranging from agency liability to new data describing the landscape.
-As much as I wish it were possible, I was not able to attend every session at the conference.
-I did, however, notice a common thread within several of the sessions that I did attend and that was a focus on caregiver recruitment and retention.
+As much as I wish it was possible, I was not able to attend every session at the conference.
+I did, however, notice a common thread within several of the sessions that I did attend, and that was a focus on caregiver turnover, recruitment, and retention.

 Optimize Onboarding and Training to Get the Most out of Caregivers

 The opening session on day one set the tone.
 Kunu Kaushal, CEO of Senior Solutions; Guy Tomassi, Jr., director of LIFETIME Care at Home; and Laura Shaw-deBruin, director of Norwood Seniors Network came together to share some of the growth strategies they’ve employed in their own businesses.
 Tomassi and Shawn-deBruin both suggested making connections with your local CNA school as a recruitment source, with Tomassi’s agency having set up a home care training program within the school.
 They noted that this potential resource often goes untapped as many students at these schools are unaware that private duty home care is even an option.